 At Air Force from 1999-2005, serving as the wide receivers (1999-2004) and running backs coach (2005), Horton was recognized by the Fellowship of Christian Athletes Colorado chapter as one of its 2004 coaches of the year.

 He began his coaching career at Appalachian State in 1990 and helped ASU to a 67-32 record during his eight years, including Southern Conference championships in 1991 and 1995 and five NCAA Division I-AA playoff appearances.

 Horton earned his bachelor's degree in marketing management from Arkansas in 1990, where he was a four-year letterman and three-year starter as a split end and punt returner under head coach Ken Hatfield.
 He caught 49 passes for 942 yards and one touchdown in his career, hauling in 23 catches for 453 yards as a senior in 1989.
 Horton also returned 78 punts for 657 yards in his collegiate career, fifth all-time in school history.
 The Razorbacks compiled a 38-11 record, still tied for the school record for the most wins in a four-year period, won back-to-back Southwest Conference titles (1988-89) and appeared in four straight bowl games.

 A two-time academic all-conference selection, Horton was a second-team All-SWC selection in 1989 and served as team captain.
 Horton was a two-time all-state running back and a track standout at Conway (Ark.)
 High School.
-Horton and his wife Lauren have a daughter, Caroline (an Auburn sophomore), and a son, Jackson.
+Horton and his wife Lauren have a daughter, Caroline (an Auburn student), and a son, Jackson.